valyli/client.tob.true.ly/research/GameFramework.md

 [ref 2](https://gameframework.cn/uncategorized/%e4%bd%bf%e7%94%a8-assetbundle-%e6%9e%84%e5%bb%ba%e5%b7%a5%e5%85%b7/)
 * AssetDatabase is verison 2 that use LMDB.

+## Mode of Package
+1. Package
+Build out all data files to: *Output Package Path*.
+Copy *Output Package Path* to *StreamingAssets*.
+This mode generate full files for Standalone Game.
+2. Full Path
+Build out all data and version list files to: *Output Full Path*.
+Upload *Output Full Path* to http server.
+This mode generate full files for Updatable Game.
+3. Packed
+Build out partial data to *Output Packed Path* which was set *Packed* flag in *Resource Editor*.
+Copy *Output Package Path* to *StreamingAssets*.
+This mode generate files which should be published with Updatable Game.
+* We always choose mode *Full Path* and *Packed* together for our game need resource update feature.

 ## Config Files
 Could modify config file path at here.
 ```